Uninstall Windows 10 Version 1607 Without Losing Data!!

 Rollback to Previous Versions of Windows 10

-If Windows 10 freezes after Anniversary update installed on your PC with the OS stored on SSD (solid-state drive) and data & apps stored on a different drive.
+If Windows 10 freezes after the Anniversary update is installed on your PC with the OS stored on SSD (solid-state drive) and data & apps stored on a different drive.
 And this problem arises when you start Windows 10 in Safe Mode.

-If you are facing this issue and still in within 10 days’ period, then you can log in to Windows 10 using Safe Mode, and move data and apps to the same drive as the OS.
+If you are facing this issue and still in within 10 days period, then you can log in to Windows 10 using Safe Mode, and move data and apps to the same drive as the OS.
 After this, you can go back to the previous version of Windows running on the system.

 If you want to go back to the previous version of Windows 10, but can’t log into your PC, then you can use these two methods: